Data Protection Policy

 7.1 An Data Protections Officer will be appointed within the organisation to oversee this policy and review the effectiveness of its implementation.

 7.2.
-The designated Data Protections Officer is the Church Leader, Richard Oster.
+The designated Data Protections Officer is the Church Leader, Chris Walker.

 To check that our data protection policy is being followed, and to review any changes in legislation or good practice, we will review our policies and procedures every three years.